If you’ve ever faced negative homeschooling comments when you’re in public, you’re not alone.

 4. Remember that you’re a homeschool ambassador.

-On the occasions when you just need (or want) to tell people flat out that you’re homeschooling, it’s important to keep in mind that you represent approximately 2 million people in the United States.
-(And that’s before COVID-19 happened!)
-That’s an inspiring and humbling statistic.
+On the occasions when you just need (or want) to tell people flat out that you’re homeschooling, it’s important to keep in mind that you represent approximately 4 million people in the United States.

 One mom says she always tries to prepare her kids for any feedback by reminding them of their privilege to represent the greater homeschool community, and as such, “we need people to look upon homeschoolers in a positive light.”